mmoebes/PonderosaHacks2025/README.md

 # Ponderosa Hacks

 Welcome to our first ever Flagstaff AZ Hackathon run by high school students, for local high school students.
 HUGE thanks to Hack the Future!
-We used their open source repository as a startig point for this website https://github.com/Hackerspace2023/hack-the-future.git.
+We used their open source repository as a starting point (https://github.com/Hackerspace2023/hack-the-future.git).
 We also leveraged ideas from many other websites related to Hack Club.
 We hope that our repository will be a benefit to others as well.

 ## Installation